-When do you get power chains on braces?
+When do you get power chains on your braces?

-One of the common questions they ask is, “When do you get power chains for braces?”
+One common question that braces wearers ask is, “When do you get power chains for braces?”

-Usually, you may get power chains for braces when you have gaps between your teeth that need to be close or hold teeth in position.
-You may have to wear these in the 2nd or last half of the treatment.
+Usually, you may get power chains with braces when you have gaps between your teeth that need to be close or hold teeth in position.
+You may need to wear these in the 2nd or last half of the orthodontic treatment.

-Take a look at the time when you have to wear power chains for braces:
+Let’s look at the time period during which you have to wear power chains for braces.

 - During the active phase in braces, and

 - In the last half in braces treatment, or

 - Early-stage during tooth alignment or bite correction.

 In the early stage, orthodontists provide you with power chains to close gaps and correction of bites.